 In particular, midsize firms are benefiting from the growing demand for energy efficiency products and applications, with more than half of the sales revenue from environmental protection goods (of which energy efficiency is a subcategory) being posted by firms with fewer than 250 employees.

-A strong position in local and global green technology markets creates jobs.
-In Germany, roughly 355,000 people already worked in the renewables sector in 2014, down from a peak of 380.000 in 2011 mainly due to layoffs in the solar sector.
+In Germany, roughly 334,000 people already worked in the renewables sector in 2016, down from a peak of 380,000 in 2011 mainly due to layoffs in the solar sector.
 In 2015, the German Ministry for Energy and Economic Affairs estimated that the net number of additional jobs brought about by renewables would reach 100,000 by the year 2030 and 230,000 by 2050.